grycap/oscar-batch/README.md

 ## Configuration file
 The OSCAR-Batch coordinator can be easily configured by providing a JSON file like the [config.json](https://github.com/grycap/oscar-batch/blob/main/config.json).
 It collects the info regarding the MinIO object storage system (including endpoint, access credentials, bucket name and folder), the OSCAR cluster (involving also the endpoint and the access credentials), and the name of the service to be executed.

+Notice that the repo provides a small script to generate the config file programatically.
+See [gen-config-file.py](https://github.com/grycap/oscar-batch/blob/main/gen-config-file.py).

 For more documentation regarding OSCAR, visit https://grycap.github.io/oscar/.
 For more details on how the coordinator works, you can refer to the code provided in this repo.